Stable pairs and BPS invariants: Introduction

 are conjecturally equal to the reduced DT invariants of \cite{MNOP1}.
 Let

 be the generating series.
 Calculations in the toric Calabi-Yau case can be found in \cite{PT2}.

-Since $X$ is {Calabi-Yau}{\footnote{The Calabi-Yau condition for us is $K_X\cong\O_X$.
-No restriction of the fundamental group is necessary.}}, the above deformation theory of complexes is \emph{self-dual} in the sense of \cite{BehrendDT}.
+Since $X$ is {Calabi-Yau}, the above deformation theory of complexes is \emph{self-dual} in the sense of \cite{BehrendDT}.
 Heuristically, $P_n(X,\beta)$ may be viewed locally as the critical locus of a function.
-The virtual dimension of $P_n(X,\beta)$ is 0 and, at nonsingular points of the moduli space, the obstruction sheaf is the cotangent bundle.
+The virtual dimension of $P_n(X,\beta)$ is 0 and, on the nonsingular locus of the moduli space, the obstruction sheaf is the cotangent bundle.
 Therefore if $P_n(X,\beta)$ is everywhere nonsingular then

 where $e$ denotes the topological Euler characteristic.